 It is mentioned in the text that the terms involving the product of the difference in the income elasticities and the budget shares can be ignored in equation (A-3).
 The reason follows.
 First, the difference in the income elasticities is only around 0.2 in magnitude at best guess, and may be lower, given the estimates discussed above.
 Second, the income elasticities are multiplied in the equation by the share of the budget spent on cigarettes or ENDS.
 These budget shares are very small in the US (about 1.2% for cigarettes and 0.004% for ENDS on average, which is the appropriate measure for optimal taxes computed for the representative consumer).
 These figures are computed from the data presented in Zheng et al. (2017) and are for years 2009-2014.
 These two considerations imply that the terms involving the income elasticities can safely be ignored.

-Rationale #3 (public health)
+Rationale 3 (public health)

+Main results

 The equation on page 12 for the optimal tax rates under the public health criterion is derived here.
-With the same set-up for the representative consumer as for rationale #1, let H(x) be the total public health harm created when amounts x of the goods are consumed.
+With the same set-up for the representative consumer as for rationale 1, let H(x) be the total public health harm created when amounts x of the goods are consumed.
 These harms include both private and external harms.
 It is assumed that the outside good involves no health harms.

 The social planner’s goal is to minimize deadweight loss (or, equivalently, to maximize V) subject to meeting a fixed goal of health improvement.
 The goal is: